Building vertex algebras from parts

 \textbf{Evenness conjecture:} For any simple self-dual integral-weight module $M$ over a simple $C_2$-cofinite M\"obius vertex algebra with invariant bilinear form, the contragradient bilinear form on $M$ is symmetric.

 Assuming this conjecture, we can conclude that simple current extensions always exist.
 Removing the hypothesis of integral weight, we conjecture that the balancing isomorphism, given by braiding any simple current against itself, is the same as multiplication by $e^{2\pi i L(0)}$.
 This general statement is also far from new, for example, it is asserted without proof for the case of modular tensor categories associated to rational CFTs in \cite{FRS04} Remark 2.15.
 The analogous result in the theory of local conformal nets on $S^1$ is known as the conformal spin-statistics theorem (Theorem 3.13 of \cite{GL96}), and it was used to produce a simple current extension result (Lemma 2.1 of \cite{KL06}).
-Unfortunately, a translation of Guido-Longo's argument to vertex algebra language does not seem to be straightforward, and in fact I have been unable to understand precisely what they did.
-In the vertex algebra world, there are some errors and unfounded assumptions, all quite subtle, that yield false positive results in the published literature about this question.
-For example, Theorem 2.7 in \cite{HS14} asserts a solution to the simple current extension problem, but the very end of the proof has the invalid assumption that the balancing isomorphisms in a rigid braided tensor category (in the sense of \cite{BK01} section 2.2) are unique.
-As another example (pointed out to me by Jethro van Ekeren and Nils Scheithauer), the last part of the proof of Lemma 18 in \cite{M13} is a sign-fixing argument that would imply the evenness conjecture if it worked, but the step that passes from $E(\langle w^2, I^2(w,z_1)I^1(w,z_2)v \rangle) = -E(\langle w^2, I^2(w,z_2)I^1(w,z_1)v \rangle)$ to $E(\langle w^2, I^2(w,z_1)I^1(w,z_2)v \rangle) = 0$ is invalid because the variables $z_1$ and $z_2$ are switched on the right side.
+Unfortunately, a translation of Guido-Longo's argument to vertex algebra language does not seem to be straightforward.